 The big brands are cashing in on contactless mobile payments, and you should be too.
 Even if we never see a completely cashless economy, at the very least, contactless payment methods aren’t going anywhere.
 The point is not to ban cash.
 Rather, it’s to accept as many payment methods as possible so you can serve many more people.

 Now that you know how to accept Apple pay — and how easy it will be — you can add it to the growing number of payment methods your business accepts.
 After all, you work hard — why shouldn’t you attract the lion’s share of consumers?

 About NMA — We Work For You™

-NMA is a A business that accepts credit cards for goods or services. advocacy group dedicated to reducing or eliminating the unnecessary fees associated with accepting credit card payments.
+NMA is a merchant advocacy group dedicated to reducing or eliminating the unnecessary fees associated with accepting credit card payments.
 Since 2004, NMA’s payment processing solutions have been delivering tailored solutions, best-in-class customer service and high-quality service offerings for businesses across multiple industries.Whether it’s high-risk or low-risk, brick-and-mortar or e-commerce, NMA will create the best processing experience for your company.
 For more information, visit us at www.nationalmerchants.com or call (866) 509-7199.